-At Saint Timothy Catholic School, families must use the FACTS system to pay tuition and fees.
-The FACTS application fee is in addition to fees collected by Saint Timothy and varies depending on the payment plan selected.
+At Saint Timothy School, families may pay tuition in full or use the FACTS system for monthly or bi-annual tuition collection.
+The FACTS application fee is in addition to application and reregistration fees.

 New parent/guardians must fill out the FACTS enrollment form online in anticipation of the following school year, but no later than June 1st or upon acceptance.
-Payments may be made in full monthly, on the fifth or twentieth of the month, or semi-annually.
+Payments may be made monthly, on the fifth or twentieth of the month, or semi-annually.
 Please consult the material on the FACTS system that is available through our school website and the FACTS website.
 The FACTS tuition collection service provides for automatic withdrawals from either a savings or checking account.
 Families who would prefer to pay by credit card may do so through the FACTS tuition collection, as well, for an additional fee.
-An account must be set up to pay incidental school fees.